10 COVID-19 recoveries today. | SMN NEWS

-PHILIPSBURG:— The Honorable Minister of Public Health Social Development and Labour (VSA) Richard Panneflek extends his deepest sympathy to the family and friends of Sint Maarten’s 27th Covid-19 victim, who passed away.
-He wishes the family peace and strength during their time of bereavement.
+PHILIPSBURG:— As of January 4th, there were three (3) persons who tested positive for COVID-19; however, ten (10) persons have recovered; bringing the total active cases to sixty-eight (68).
+The total number of confirmed cases is now one thousand four hundred and sixty-five (1465).

-As of December 28th; the number of confirmed cases remains at one thousand four hundred and eleven (1411) due to pending results from testing done yesterday.
-Ten (10) persons have recovered; bringing the total active cases to eighty-six (86).
+The Collective Prevention Services (CPS) are monitoring sixty-six (66) people in home isolation.
+Two (2) patients are hospitalized at the St. Maarten Medical Center.
+The total number of deaths due to COVID-19 remains at twenty-seven (27).

-The Collective Prevention Services (CPS) are monitoring eighty-two (82) people in home isolation.
-Four (4) patients remain ...
+The number of people recovered since the first case surfaced on St. Maarten has increased to one thousand three hundred ...

 View comments